 Stress is a major source of health problems and the workplace is a major source of stress.
 This comprehensive report on reducing work related stress can be helpful in improving your mood, energy level, and physical health.
 This collection of articles provides information on the sources, risks, and benefits of stress in a work environment.

 Learning about the benefits of a smoke free workplace may motivate you in your efforts to successfully quit smoking or promote a smoke free environment at your business or company.
 Information on supporting colleagues in their efforts to quit smoking, or gaining support for yourself is also available.
 This Guide to Helping Your Employees Quit Smoking has a lot of helpful information and resources both for employers and employees.
+Also check out:

 Rates of diabetes diagnosis have increased dramatically over the last few years.
 Making a concerted effort to eat nutritionally balanced meals, getting regular exercise and appropriately managing stress will help you stay healthy.
 It is also imperative that you have your primary care provider conduct an annual physical exam to monitor your blood glucose levels.
 These efforts are especially critical if you have a family history of diabetes.
 Learn more about diabetes from the American Diabetes Association.

 Lactation programs facilitate work/life balance for employees with infants.
 Use of these facilities provides great health benefits to mothers and babies and provide mothers with a way to stay connected with their child even though they are not in their presence during the work day.